-Wage, financial, insurance and mortgage statements are a few of the documents you will receive that need to be included with your questionnaire.
+Wage, financial, and mortgage statements are a few of the documents you will receive that need to be included with your questionnaire.
 In some sections, we have asked if you have included a receipt.
 The receipts will help us ensure we have properly classified the item.
 Below, I’ve outlined a few of the mentioned documents and provided a little background on what information each provides and when you should expect to receive them.

 For the mailing address, please provide one we can add to our records where we could reliably forward any tax refunds and/or correspondences we may receive on your behalf.

 To help facilitate the tax preparation process, we are also asking for contact information for your agent and financial advisor (if applicable).
 This will help us track down missing information or receive clarification as questions arise without asking you to take time out of your busy schedule.

-Finally, we would strongly advise utilizing direct deposit for any refunds or balances due.
+We would strongly advise utilizing direct deposit for any refunds or balances due.
 If you are due a refund, you receive the money much faster.
 If you have a balance due, we will contact you prior to filing.
 Please provide your bank information to do so.
 If we did your taxes last year, we have the information on file.

 Statements from endorsement or contracted income will be reported on a 1099-MISC or 1099-NEC and they too are required to be provided to you by January 31st.
 If you received income during 2021 but do not have a W-2’s or 1099-MISC/NEC from the payer, it’s extremely important to note the amount and who it was received from on your questionnaire in order for us to help you track them down and properly report your income.